-As a student, you will develop proficiency in applied statistics, research design, and fundamental concepts of test theory and psychometrics.
+In the MA program, students will develop proficiency in applied statistics, research design, and fundamental concepts of test theory and psychometrics.

 Our program prepares you for advanced study in a doctoral program, the path most of our students take.
 Graduates who do not pursue a doctoral degree go on to work in a variety of settings, such as data analysts in testing companies, research coordinators, or assessment specialists in K-12 school systems and higher education.

 The MA requires students to complete 30 hours of course credit, 6 of which may be for thesis research.
 The program culminates in the completion of a thesis that meaningfully advances the field of quantitative methodology.